-Mary had 5 boys.
-In addition to Jesus, Mary had 4 sons who brought her heirs and Jesus, the firstborn.
+Mary had five boys.
+In addition to Jesus, Mary had four sons who brought her heirs and Jesus, the firstborn.
 The names of her sons are:

-Historically speaking, however, we don’t know much about the one who gave life to the Jew who was to transform humanity and completely change the face of belief in the early first century.
+They were, historically speaking.
+However, we don’t know much about the one who gave life to the Jew, who was to transform humanity and completely change the face of belief in the early first century.
 And since then.

-The Bible tells us in the Book of Acts that after the death and resurrection of her son, Mary was with the apostles and her sons in Jerusalem.
+The Bible tells us in the Book of Acts that Mary was with the apostles and her sons in Jerusalem after the death and resurrection of her son.
 A simple calculation shows us that we are beyond the threshold of the year 30, so the Virgin Mary was over 50 years old, a venerable age at the time.

 How old was Mary when Jesus died?

-During the Passion Week, Jesus was crucified and handed over to Pilate, Anna, and Caiaphas.
-Jesus died and Mary, who was 50 years old, sat weeping bitterly for her Son.
+During Passion Week, Jesus was crucified and handed over to Pilate, Anna, and Caiaphas.
+Jesus died, and Mary, who was 50 years old, wept bitterly for her Son.
 There are neither words nor words to fully describe the beauty, passion, and graces of the Mother of God, the one of whom Scripture speaks through the voice of the prophets since the Old Testament.
 She in whose honor we have countless icons, to whom Christians, in particular, have great devotion.